shrideio/shoebox/README.md

 Considering the physical host, there are three options to choose from.

 > IMPORTANT: None of the vendors listed below have a sponsorship or advertisement agreement with the authors.
-Likewise the authors are not responsible or liable for any damage or inconvenience caused by actions or inactions of the vendors.
+Likewise, the authors are not responsible or liable for any damage or inconvenience caused by actions or inactions of the vendors.

 1. Rent a Linux VPS.